 Firstly on the question of coverage areas, I tested using a MacBook Air M2 to measure RSSI (Received Signal Strength Indicator) quality in close with the primary node, at a mid-range point a few rooms away, and then at the far point in my home office, not that I was expecting much in this case.

-Here’s how the D-Link Aquila Pro AI M30 AX3000 compared in that test, keeping in mind that lower numbers are better in this test:
+Here’s how the D-Link Aquila Pro AI M30 AX3000 compared in that test

-It’s basically punching above its weight, and, as expected, its 2.4Ghz connectivity pushes further than 5Ghz.
-Given the app hadn’t liked placing the secondary node in my home office, I was a little surprised to see any coverage there worth noting at all.
+As expected, its 2.4Ghz connectivity pushes further than 5Ghz.
+Given the app hadn’t liked placing the secondary node in my home office, I was a little surprised to see any coverage there worth noting at all for the two node system.
+Once the third node was in place, I very much did expect that, though with the caveat that the system warned me it was not a strong connection.

-Here I used a standard Ookla Speedtest in the same locations with the same device, measuring the throughput of the D-Link Aquila Pro AI M30 AX3000 against the current state of the fixed line HFC NBN connection at that point in time.
+What most people want Wi-Fi for is to share broadband connections, though, and for this I turned to a standard Ookla Speedtest in the same locations with the same device, measuring the throughput of the D-Link Aquila Pro AI M30 AX3000 against the current state of the fixed line HFC NBN connection at that point in time.

 That’s why my tests reflect a percentage rather than a download speed number; because actual NBN speeds can vary, it’s not fair to penalise a Wi-Fi system if the wider network is actually where the problem lies at the time of testing.
-Here’s how the D-Link Aquila Pro AI M30 AX3000 compared:
+Here’s how the D-Link Aquila Pro AI M30 AX3000 compared in both two and three node configurations.

-Again, I’ve got to be fair to D-Link and note that they’re competing against three node solutions – some of which are more expensive than D-Link’s own 3-node version of the D-Link Aquila Pro AI M30 AX3000.
+Again, I’ve got to be fair to D-Link and note that the two node variant was competing against brands offering up three node solutions – some of which are far more expensive than D-Link’s own 3-node version of the D-Link Aquila Pro AI M30 AX3000.

 D-Link Aquila Pro AI M30 AX3000: Alex’s Verdict